AmyE123/Spawning-VFX/README.md

 ## Additional Information
 Thank you very much for letting me take this VFX test!

 In this documentation, you can read about the process I've taken for the test.

-I've done a few extra things for the test, like the [Planning Stage](#planning-stage), [How I Would Improve, Change and Optimize The Current Visual FX](#how-i-would-improve-change-and-optimize-the-current-visual-fx) and [A Different Approach: Cookie Cutout](#a-different-approach-cookie-cutout) - so if you just want to read about the VFX stuff, that is under [Creating the Shader](#creating-the-shader), [Creating the Particle FX](#creating-the-particle-fx) and [Developing and Presenting the Project](#developing-and-presenting-the-project)!
+I've done a few extra things for the test, like the [Planning Stage](#planning-stage), [How I Would Improve, Change and Optimize The Current Visual FX](#how-i-would-improve-change-and-optimize-the-current-visual-fx) and [A Different Approach: Cookie Cutout](#a-different-approach-cookie-cutout)

+- So if you just want to read about the VFX stuff, that is under [Creating the Shader](#creating-the-shader), [Creating the Particle FX](#creating-the-particle-fx) and [Developing and Presenting the Project](#developing-and-presenting-the-project)!

 ---